Coronavirus: China slams WHO's 'arrogance' over lab audit plan | DW | 22.07.2021

 China's state media has suggested an alternative theory, without providing any evidence, that coronavirus emerged from a US military research lab in Maryland.

-The Global Times, a mouthpiece for the Chinese government, claimed it had collected five million signatures for a petition to investigate the lab in Fort Detrick.
+The Global Times, a newspaper that's considered a mouthpiece for the Chinese government, claimed it had collected five million signatures for a petition to investigate the lab in Fort Detrick.

 The same outlet said WHO chief Tedros had "succumbed to US-led West's political pressure (sic)."